 In Andre Norton's Storm Over Warlock, Shann Lantee was a Street Urchin.
 The only affection he got during that time was from a pet bird, that died in pain.
 He was at least once tortured with an Agony Beam by a bully.
 And he saw people under mind-control — a fact which he blurts out to Thorvald; that deeply embarrasses him, because it underscores how unlike the standard Survey team member's life his has been.

-The Mortal Instruments: Jace saw his father, Michael Wayland, murdered in a pool of his own blood.
+Jace Wayland from The Mortal Instruments, saw his father, Michael Wayland, murdered in a pool of his own blood.
 That was staged, of course.
 And Michael Wayland was never his father.

 The Power of Five: Played straight with Matt, Pedro, Jamie, and Scott.
 Subverted with Scarlett, whose had the nicest life out of all five Gatekeepers.